 The Shed Collective

-Home of the Cosmic Garden Flower Farm, The Shed Collective is on rain or shine every Saturday.
+Home of the Cosmic Garden Flower Farm, The Shed Collective is on rain or shine every Saturday and one of the best weekend markets Auckland has to offer.
 They’ve just reopened from January 18th, and back with a magical makeover (check out the local bamboo pergola).
 Selling local, artisan, organic and spray-free wares.
 We’re eyeing up the good-for-your-gut bliss balls, natural soaps, spray-free veggies, herbal iced teas, and mindfully-made vessels from local potters.
-This is definitely worth the wander out West for a wholesome day out.
+This is definitely worth the wander out west for a wholesome day out.

 Their gardens and beautiful heritage apple shed are also available for hire for events and weddings.
 Plus, you can also pick up spray-free blooms by the bucket-ful from their flower farm—message them to secure your bunch asap.